Press

 Sporting Gun

-Sporting Gun visits the Rural Maps studio in Hampshire — a converted barn on the family estate near Winchester — to explore how beauty and functionality combine in a Rural Maps commission.
-The piece covers the studio’s approach to bespoke map-making, from the earliest commissions at Gusbourne Estate vineyard in Kent to large-format decorative maps for sporting properties across Florida, Portugal and Scotland.
-It examines how the maps capture not just geography but the given names, personal stories and hidden details that make each property unique.
+Sporting Gun visits the studio in Hampshire to see how beauty and function combine in a commission, from the early work at Gusbourne vineyard to large-format decorative maps for sporting properties across Florida, Portugal and Scotland.

 Read the article in Sporting Gun